maclorlando/backtest-ai/README.md

-# DeBank (DeFi Bank)
+# SagaFi

 **"From Aave Base Markets to Multi-Chain Portfolio Management — and Beyond"**

-DeBank is a non-custodial platform for testing and managing DeFi portfolios.
+SagaFi is a non-custodial platform for testing and managing DeFi portfolios.
 Our MVP focuses on Aave Base markets with a roadmap to expand across multiple chains and eventually integrate real-world credit.

 ## 🎯 Project Overview

-DeBank provides a layered platform that starts with Aave Base markets and expands outward:
+SagaFi provides a layered platform that starts with Aave Base markets and expands outward:

 - **Analytics Layer**: Backtesting historical strategies and forward-testing with asset price assumptions
 - **Execution Layer**: One-click Aave Base market portfolio deployment with smart contract batching
 - **Vault Layer**: ERC-4626 compliant Aave Meta Vaults (future)
-- **Lifestyle Layer**: Credit card linked to DeBank for real-world spending (future)
+- **Lifestyle Layer**: Credit card linked to SagaFi for real-world spending (future)

 ## 🚀 Current Features (MVP)